abdulsamijay/Defi-Hack-Analysis-POC/src/abracadabra-MIMSpell/README.md

-# Harvest Finance Hack Analysis & POC
+# Abracadabra Money - Hack Analysis & PoC

 ## Getting Started

-This is a POC of Harvest Finance hack that took place on Ethereum at block 11129514, where the hacker walked away with around ~$33M exploiting protocol.
+This is a PoC for Abracadabra Money exploit that took place at block 19118659 of the mainnet, where the protocol lost around ~$6.5M due to precision errors, commonly known as rounding errors, causing the manipulation of state variables the held the security intact.

 ### Pre-requisites